Azerbaijani Traditional Clothing - Bridging Tradition and Modernity

 Russian Influence

-In the 19th century, the Russian Empire's influence on Azerbaijani clothing increased, particularly in urban areas.
-European-style tailoring and fashion trends began to blend with traditional Azerbaijani clothing.
+During the 19th century, Azerbaijani clothing was influenced more by the Russian Empire, especially in the city.
+European-style tailoring and fashion trends started to be mixed with Azerbaijan traditional clothing.

 Soviet Era